 The Accessibility at Boston College website gathers resources from across campus such as maps with accessible paths, resources for students who need accommodations, and information on technology accessibility.

 Each Sunday evening, the Office of the Associate Dean sends out a newsletter to each class year in the Carroll School of Management.
 The newsletter posts upcoming events, advising deadlines, leadership opportunities, and internship listings.
-View the latest newsletter here:
+View the most recent edition here:

-The Boston College Graduate Programs Office oversees course scheduling, registration, degree audits, student records, registration policies, and academic procedures for graduate students at the Carroll School.
+The Carroll School Graduate Programs Office oversees course scheduling, registration, degree audits, student records, registration policies, and academic procedures for all graduate students at the Carroll School.

 ADVANCED STANDING AND EQUIVALENCY CREDIT